Party for Socialism and Liberation: History

-In May 2025, Elias Rodriguez, a former PSL member, killed two employees of the Israeli embassy in Washington, D.C.
+In May 2025, Elias Rodriguez killed two employees of the Israeli embassy in Washington, D.C.
+Rodriguez was a former PSL member.
 PSL stated that they "do not support" the shooting, rejected "any attempt to associate the PSL with the DC shooting", and stated that Rodriguez was not a current PSL member, and had only briefly been associated with PSL Chicago in 2017.
 In 2017, Rodriguez attended a police brutality protest as a PSL member.

-PSL helped organize and participated in the June 2025 Los Angeles protests.
+PSL helped organize the June 2025 Los Angeles protests against mass deportation.